70p4z/solar-heat-controller/README.md

 After changing the gas boiler, I kept the solar thermal panel and adapted it onto the hot water tank of the new boiler.
 However, I lost the ability to configure the parameters of the Diemasol A1 solar controller built by Resol.

-From there, there was two choices:
+From there, there were two choices:

  * the soft way: reverse the IO protocol to configure the controller (VBus or ModBus)
  * the hard way: rewrite an open source code for the controller, and use the UX to allow for reconfiguration.